-Judith Crispin is a poet and photographer.
-Her works are variously published and exhibited in Australia and Europe.
-Judith’s first book of poetry, The Myrrh-Bearers, was published in 2015 by Puncher and Wattmann.
-Her most recent book, The Lumen Seed, photographs, poems and commentaries, was published by Daylight Books in January 2017.
+I am a poet and visual artist.
+My works are variously published and exhibited in Australia and Europe.
+My first book of poetry, The Myrrh-Bearers, was published in 2015 by Puncher and Wattmann.
+My most recent book, The Lumen Seed, photographs, poems and commentaries, was published by Daylight Books in January 2017.
+Currently I am working on an illustrated verse novel for publication in 2019.
+When not in the desert, I live in the bush outside Canberra with my family, two cats, a fat labrador and a dingo X puppy rescued from the Tanami.

-Since 2011, Judith has spent part of each year living and working with Warlpiri people in the Tanami desert.
-With the help of Warlpiri friends she has traced her own Aboriginal ancestry back to Coranderrk mission–a search still very much a work in progress.
-Judith’s writing often explores themes of displacement and identity loss.
+Since 2011, I have spent part of each year living and working with Warlpiri people in the Tanami desert.
+With the help of Warlpiri friends I have begun tracing my own Aboriginal ancestry–still very much a work in progress.
+My writing often explores themes of displacement and identity loss, as well as the destruction of sacred land by commercial and military interests.

-Judith has created and directed two major social justice photography projects–The Julfa Project, which preserved photographic records of a destroyed Armenian cemetery and digitally reconstructed the site from new and existing images; and Kurdiji 1.0, an Aboriginal suicide prevention app, which strengthens resilience in young indigenous people by reconnecting them with community and culture.
+I have directed and worked on two major social justice research projects–The Julfa Project, which preserved photographic records of a destroyed Armenian cemetery and digitally reconstructed the site from new and existing images; and Kurdiji 1.0, an Aboriginal suicide prevention app, which strengthens resilience in young indigenous people by reconnecting them with community and culture.

 The Lumen Seed, (New York: Daylight Books, 2017)